xorkevin/substation/README.md

 Type: `Object`

-`initState` is the default value that is returned by the `route` in the data field before the HTTP request is successful.
+`initState` is the default value that is returned in the `apiState.data` field before the HTTP request is successful.

 #### `opts`